rciam/keycloak-theme-vanilla/README.md

 This is the vanilla theme for rciam installations.

 :red_circle: **IMPORTANT**:
 Please note that this theme needs a custom modification on core keycloak code in order to work.
+The [theme releases](https://github.com/rciam/keycloak-theme-vanilla/releases) are compatible with these [keycloak releases](https://github.com/eosc-kc/keycloak/releases), as presented in the compatibility matrix [at the end of this page](https://github.com/rciam/keycloak-theme-vanilla/edit/master/README.md#compatibility-matrix)

 Contact the development team for instructions.

 ## Screenshots